-November 21 (6:30 pm as Police Commission; 7pm as Town Board)
+November 19 (6:30 pm as Police Commission; 7pm as Town Board)

-December 5 (Joint T/V)
+December 3 (Joint T/V)

-December 19 (6:30 pm as Police Commission; 7pm as Town Board)
+December 17 (6:30 pm as Police Commission; 7pm as Town Board)

-A motion was made by Supervisor Bettez to approve the 2019 Town Board Meeting dates.
-Seconded by Councilman Torres, all aye votes cast, motion carried.
+Seconded by Councilwoman Seyfert-Lillis, all aye votes cast, motion carried.

-9. Records Management Days:
+9. Record Management Day:

-Town Offices will be closed to the public three (3) times a year for the purposes of Record Management.
-Dates for 2019 are:
+A motion was made by Supervisor Bettez to adopt the following: Town Hall Offices will be closed to the public three (3) times a year for the purposes of Record Management.
+Dates for 2020 are:

-- 1. Friday, April 26th
+- 1. Friday, April 24th

-- 2. Friday, September 13th
+- 2. Friday, September 25th

-- 3. Friday, December 13th
+- 3. Friday, December 11th

 All employees are expected to work their regularly scheduled shifts on these days.

-A motion was made by Supervisor Bettez to approve the Records Management Day dates.
 Seconded by Councilman Torres, all aye votes cast, motion carried.